eBay Fee Calculator for the UK

 Video Games & Consoles, except subcategories below:

 Everything Else, except subcategories below:

-- The ebay international fee is a percentage fee and varies based on your seller type and the location of your buyer.
+- The international fee is a percentage fee that applies when you sell outside the UK and varies based on your seller type and the location of your buyer.
 This is calculated off of the "total sale amount", which includes shipping.

 - As far as ebay is concerned, Northern Europe refers to Denmark, Finland, Iceland, Norway, Sweden.

 |Seller Type||Eurozone & Northern Europe*||US & Canada||All other countries|

 - Promoted Listings in the UK may have either an upfront flat fee (in other words, a fixed amount), a flat fee per ad click, or a percentage fee based on the ad rate selected by the seller.

 - For percentage based fees, the ad rate is a percentage of the total amount of the sale, which includes shipping.
 In other words, it's calcuated in the same method as the final value fee.
 Note that this fee is only charged when a buyer clicks on the promoted listing and purchases the promoted item within 30 days of that click.
 Additionally, the fee is based on the ad rate that was in effect when the promoted listing was last clicked on by the buyer.

 - If you are using a flat fee, enable the "Other Costs" field in our calculator and enter your fixed fee amount.
 Otherwise, if you are using a percentage based ad rate, enable the "Promoted Listing" field in our calculator and enter your percentage.